Ray González: La Familia and World Heavyweight Championship feuds (2005–2008)

 On May 14, 2005, González lost to Sewell.
 The following night he defeated Vega's bodyguard, Miguel "Mr.Big" Maldonado in an anything goes match.
 González won his next contest over Jean Pierre Lafitte.
 The feud continued with him teaming with Banderas victory over Lafitte and Sewell.
 González next entered a feud with Jason Bates, trading wins.
-This came to am end when he teamed with Banderas to defeat Bates and Lafitte.
+This came to an end when he teamed with Banderas to defeat Bates and Lafitte.
 Four days later he participated in a Texas Tornado match teaming with Chicano to defeat Sewell and Maldonado.
 This was followed by two victories over midcarder Edgar Díaz.
 The team of González and Banderas teamed once again to defeat Lafitte and Vega.
-Gonzâlez won the Víctor The Bodyguard Memorial Cup, but lost to Vega in the same event.
+Gonzâlez won the Víctor The Bodyguard Memorial Cup but lost to Vega in the same event.
 He then entered a concrete feud with Maldonado, picking two wins and one no contest.
 González's next neud was with Slash Venom, who defeated him in a tag team match.
 After interrupting this angle by wrestling Figueroa to a no contest, González defeated Kindred in a tag team and singles match.
 Leading to Sumner Attitude 2005, he teamed with Bison Smith to defeat Figueroa and Vega.
 At the actual event, González defeated Vega.
 In his next appearances, González lost three tag team matches against different variations of La Compañia.
 However, he did pick two disqualification victories over Vega.
 In their next confrontation, González won a lumberjack match.
 He lost consecutive tag team contests against the team of Maldonado and Hannibal.
 González went on to gather singles victories over Maldonado and Ricky Cruz.
 González teamed with Thunder and Lightning twice, defeating Vega and different members of La Compañia.
 He subsequently defeated Cruz and Vega in lumberjack matches.